torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	Some kinds of allocations don't invoke the OOM killer.
 	Caller could retry them differently, return into userspace as -ENOMEM or silently ignore in cases like disk readahead.

+        If memory.max is opened with O_NONBLOCK, then the synchronous reclaim and oom-kill are bypassed.
+This is useful for admin processes that need to dynamically adjust the job's memory limits without expending their own CPU resources on memory reclamation.
+        The job will trigger the reclaim and/or oom-kill on its next charge request.

   memory.reclaim
 	A write-only nested-keyed file which exists for all cgroups.